saidvandeklundert/saidvandeklundert.github.io/_posts/2019-08-21-juniper-cisco_ios_xr_mpls_vpn.md

 set routing-options forwarding-table export lbpp
 ```

+Do not let the `load-balance per-packet` name fool you.
+This action will have the Juniper load balance traffic per flow.

 After the configuration is applied on both devices, we can start our verification.

 First, we check the OSPF neighbor status on both sides.